Canop/bacon/website/docs/config.md

 need_stdout | yes |whether we need to capture stdout too (stderr is always captured).
 Default is `false` on_success | yes | the action to run when there's no error, warning or test failures allow_warnings | yes | if true, the action is considered a success even when there are warnings.
-Default is `false` but the standard `run` job is configured with `allow_warnings=false`
+Default is `false` but the standard `run` job is configured with `allow_warnings=false` apply_gitignore | yes | if true (which is default) the job isn't triggered when the modified file is excluded by gitignore rules

 Example: